keen/pingpong/README.md

 **Step 4:** Set up Heroku and Keen IO

 This section assumes you're already familiar with 2 concepts: provisioning a Heroku app and adding the free `keen:developer` Heroku addon.
-That said, neither Keen nor Heroku are *required* to make Pingpong work - see the *Options and Recipes* section below for alternatives.
-For now, let's assume Heroku is ok.
+That said, neither Keen nor Heroku are *required* to make Pingpong work.
+For now, though, let's assume you're OK with Heroku.

 **4a)** Create a new Heroku app and add the `keen` addon as follows: